fernandomatal/HockeyArenaCalculator/README.md

 # Hockey Arena Calculator

-This app is a way to improve your experience on the popular online Hockey game [Hockey Arena](https://www.hockeyarena.net), that I have been playing for the last 14 years, but never actually got to it.
+This app is a way to improve your experience on the popular online Hockey game [Hockey Arena](https://www.hockeyarena.net), that I have been playing for the last 14 years, but never actually got into it.

 The first implementation includes: